-Indicate which items you would like by checking the boxes.
-You will get up to one box full of materials and one poster tube with up to 6 posters.
+MUNICIPAL TRAFFIC SAFETY INITIATIVES - Materials Request Form one poster tube with up to 6 posters.
 If we run out of an item that you request, we will do our best to send a comparable replacement.
 Materials will be provided as long as there is funding and the materials are in stock.